 What is Literary Fiction?

-Joyce Saricks, a nationally recognized librarian, defines it this way: "Literary Fiction is critically acclaimed, often award-winning, fiction.
+Joyce Saricks, a nationally recognized librarian, defined it this way: "Literary Fiction is critically acclaimed, often award-winning, fiction.
 These books are more often character centered rather than plot oriented.
 They are provocative and often address more serious issues...these are complex, literate, multilayered novels that wrestle with universal dilemmas."

 Literary fiction clearly calls for a substantial amount of effort and it provides more than entertainment.
 That's a good thing: think of all the unsatisfying television shows that provide passive entertainment and nothing more.
 Literary fiction calls on the reader to engage with the story, often working through layers of meaning, complex characters and moral dilemmas.
 That makes it especially suitable for book clubs, whose members can share insights about the book and enjoy the satisfaction that comes from working together to achieve a deeper understanding of the author's intent.